sammuelyee/docs/cartodb-editor.md

 Dataset Edit Menu Option | Description
 ------------ | -------------
 Export | Export your dataset for use offline.
 For details, see [How to export datasets from CartoDB?](http://docs.cartodb.com/faqs.html#how-to-export-datasets-from-cartodb)
-Georeference |  Select this to begin georeferencing your data.
-You may also get an idea of how many of georeferencing credits you have used.
-Remember, you can always upgrade for more!n
+Georeference |
+Duplicate dataset |  Creates a duplicate of your dataset so that you have a backup copy of it.
+Note that changes applied to a duplicate dataset are not applied to the original
-Duplicate dataset |  Create a new dataset with identical information to your current dataset Merge with dataset |  Merge your current dataset with another existing dataset using either a "column join" (joins two datasets based off of a shared column) or a "spatial join" (joins two datasets based off of their spatial overlaps).
-For more on how to perform this function, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).
+Merge with dataset |  Merge your current dataset with another existing dataset by performing a *column join* (merges two datasets based on a shared value) or a *spatial join* (merges two datasets based on a number of intersecting records).
+For details, see the tutorial about [Merging data from two tables]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }})
-Change privacy | Allows you to edit who is able to access the dataset.
+Change privacy | You can protect your dataset and identify the privacy setting.
+For details, see [(Dataset Privacy Settings](#dataset-privacy-settings))
-Lock dataset | Content from cell 2
+Lock dataset | Enables you to lock your dataset and hide it from the dashboard.
+| **Tip:** Once your dataset is locked, you can access it from the Datsets menu options, or from the link showing your locked datasets on the bottom of your datasets list
+| Update FAQs.md- How can I lock a dataset/map?
-Delete this dataset | Entirely delete your dataset.
-But note that this will also delete any maps that rely on the dataset
+Delete this dataset | Delete the selected dataset.
+For details, see [(Delete Dataset](#delete-dataset))
+| **Note:** Deleting a dataset also deletes any connected maps to the dataset

-- **Merge with dataset**
-  Merge your current dataset with another existing dataset using either a "column join" (joins two datasets based off of a shared column) or a "spatial join" (joins two datasets based off of their spatial overlaps).
-For more on how to perform this function, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).

 ## Maps